galib19/DeepExtrema-IJCAI22-/README.md

 * main_Weather.py: containts the main program for weather data
 * model.py: containts the DeepExtrema model
 * train_model_gev.py: containts the training function
-* train_utilities.py: containts the functions for training, such as all the plotting functions, metric calculations, etc.
+* train_utilities.py: containts the functions for training, such as all the plotting functions, metrics calculations, etc.